 The best places to find otakus are at anime/manga/gaming conventions where you’ll see a parade of cosplays and garments personalised with the most famous characters and franchises.
 Here’s a list of conventions taking place in the UK in 2017.

 Somewhere between hipsters and punk rockers are the rockabillies.
 These are people who celebrate classic rock played by the likes of Elvis Presley, Carl Perkins, and Bill Haley.
 The movement started way back in the ’50s in the southern states of the US by fusing elements of Western musical style such as country with the then up-and-coming rhythm and Blues.

 Nowadays rockabillies wear biker leather jackets, classic cut jeans, vintage tattoos and carefully combed hair.
 Examples of rockabilly characters would be John Travolta in Grease and Betty Boop.

 Rockabillies love their live music which is where you’ll find them most of the time.
 The Rockabilly Rave is one of the biggest events of its kind and takes place every year in East Sussex.
 In 2017, more than 30 international Rockabilly acts played live at the festival.

 Described as a microculture by Wikipedia, Seapunk is a subculture of the new millennium.
-Born on the internet in 2011 thanks to a small group of influencers, the movement is largely fuelled by a nostalgia of 90’s internet culture.
-Imagery related to this tribe include pixel icons and symbols that were popular in the 90’s like the smiley face and the yin yang.
+Born on the internet in 2011 thanks to a small group of influencers, the movement is largely fuelled by the nostalgia of 90’s internet culture.
+Imagery related to this tribe includes pixel icons and symbols that were popular in the ’90s like the smiley face and the yin yang.
 Its palette encompasses mostly psychedelic pinks and fuchsias and aqua blues and greens.